amobash2/cancer_detection/README.md

 We randomly select 1000 images from PCam dataset for testing and report all measurements on selected data.
 We divide remainder of data into 90% training and 10% validation.
 We have not observed any noticable difference using 75% training and 25% validation, however we are open to share our pretrained models in both scenarios.

 ## How to run code?
 This section and all scripts will be shared by the time of GHC 2019 conference.
+The content will be divided as follows:
+* How to train your own models?
+* How to load our pretrained models?
+* How to predict an image label with this pipeline?
+* How to visualize/calculate measurments?

 ### Reproducibility
 The existing scripts show how multiple models can be used to make predictions in an ensemble fashion.
 Please contact us if you are interested to access our pretrained models.